 - Roll dough into one-inch balls and place onto a wax paper lined baking sheet.
 Transfer baking sheet to refrigerator and allow to chill for 30 minutes (or into the freezer for 15 minutes).

-- In a small microwave safe bowl, heat melting wafers in 30 second increments, stirring every 30 seconds, until wafers are melted and smooth.
+- In a small microwave safe bowl, heat melting wafers in 30 second increments, stirring each time, until wafers are melted and smooth.

-- Remove peanut butter balls from the refrigerator.
-Pierce the center of a peanut butter ball with a toothpick, going about halfway though.
+- Remove a portion of your peanut butter balls from the refrigerator.
+Pierce the center of each peanut butter ball with a toothpick, going about halfway though.
 Dip the ball about ⅔ of the way into the chocolate, leaving a circle of peanut butter exposed on the top.
 Lift out of chocolate and gently shake off excess chocolate.
-Place back onto cold baking sheet.
+Place back onto the cold baking sheet.
 Repeat until all balls are coated.

 - Allow to harden on the counter top for 30 minutes, or in the refrigerator for 10 minutes.
 Store in a sealed container in the refrigerator until ready to serve.